LordOfTheTrees/TreePage/_posts/2025-10-18-quantifying_QB_success_Pt_1.md

 For teams seeking competitive advantage, the model suggests focusing on era-adjusted volume production (total yards, touchdowns) and efficiency (ANY/A) as primary evaluation dimensions, with dual-threat capability serving as a complementary but not dominant factor in contract decisions.

-Articles 2 and 3 will examine temporal weighting bias in quarterback performance evaluation, implement a heat-map of payment probabilities which leverages any biases, and analyse final quarterback trajectories and comparables.
+Articles 2 and 3 will examine temporal weighting bias in quarterback performance evaluation, implement a heat-map of payment probabilities which leverages any biases, and analyse final quarterback trajectories and comparisons.

 ---